behnazkhoshnood/good-cook-ms3/README.md

 - [JQuery](https://en.wikipedia.org/wiki/JQuery)
   - JQuery has been used to give the site its functionality as well as making DOM manipulation simpler.
   - Pages that include functionality are:
-    - recipes.html for Admin users only
+    - get_categories, get_marks, add_categories and add_marks for Admin users only
-    - my_recipes.html for all users
+    - get_recipies.html, register.html and login.html for all users
-    - add_recipe.html for all users
+    - profile.html for registered users only
 - [MongoDB](https://en.wikipedia.org/wiki/MongoDB)
   - As the data entered by users can always be different from one to the next, the project uses MongoDB to store its data as MongoDB is a Document Based Database.
 - [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework))